California State University, Sacramento

 Student theater production puts audience at the center of promoting social change

-Student actors in the "Forum Theatre Festival" participate in a warm-up exercise during rehearsal.
-The festival will feature short plays about oppression, and then invite audience members to respond to what they watched and even re-enact the play themselves.
+Sacramento State Theatre student Wendell Ramos leads his fellow actors in a warm-up excercise during a rehearsal for the "Forum Theatre Festival" on Sept.
+18. The festival will feature short plays about oppression, and then invite audience members to respond to what they watched and even re-enact the play themselves.
 (Sacramento State/Andrea Price)

 Art frequently seeks to move its audience to enact social change.
 This week at Sacramento State, a student theater production will literally move its audience.
 Onto the stage.
 To enact, or at least act out, social change.